grove-mountain/hc-demos/vault/azure_secret_sprawl_webinar/readme.md

 Azure resources were launched using Terraform code at: https://github.com/grove-mountain/azure-terraform-vault-workshop.git.
 This is a fork of Sean Carolan's excellent work located at https://github.com/scarolan/azure-terraform-vault-workshop.
 It's been modified to add in Service Principals for doing Azure Auth into Vault.

+The code is actually linked up here under the terraform/ directory.

 Useful links:
 https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest